 This method allows the senior data processor or Surveyor-in-charge to maintain full control of the sensor and geodetic information while farming out the data cleaning to junior and/or multiple data processors.
-This is done by creating sub projects from the main project, these sub projects have their own Dynamic Surface and QPDs to work on so there is no resource conflict between the main project and the sub projects.
+This is done by creating sub projects from the main project, and these these sub projects have their own Dynamic Surface and QPDs to work on; there is no resource conflict between the main project and the sub projects.
 Once cleaning is done in the sub projects, Qimera then seamlessly re-integrates the data back to the master project for final quality control and product creation by the lead surveyor.
 The graphic below explains the basic workflow concepts.

-Benefits of this are:
+Benefits of Cooperative Cleaning:

 - Multiple users can be tasked with working on the main bottleneck of multibeam sonar processing which is data cleaning, thereby rapidly reducing the time it takes to clean and validate multibeam survey data.